berkantt03/stok-takip/README.md

 # stok-takip
-Python ile stok takip uygulması.Doğukan was here?
+Python ile stok takip uygulması.
+Bercant was the king
+Doğukan was here?
 Tuna was here